fitzgeralddaniel/git-workflow/README.md

 This will open a [`vi`](http://www.lagmonster.org/docs/vi.html) window by default in which you can enter a message to describe your commit (you can bypass this and enter a message from the command line by using the `-m` option).
 Git commit messages could be a topic in and of themselves (see [this page](https://chris.beams.io/posts/git-commit/) for things to keep in mind when writing them), but for now you can simply use the message `My first commit`.
 Once you save the message you've successfully created your first commit!

-**NOTE**: *If this is your absolute first time creating a commit, `git` may have prompted you to enter a global name and email address to associate with your commit so that other collaborators can contact you if they need to.
+**NOTE:** *If this is your absolute first time creating a commit, `git` may have prompted you to enter a global name and email address to associate with your commit so that other collaborators can contact you if they need to.
 For this you can simply follow the info that `git` provides in that message and proceed above as normal.
 You will only be asked to set this once.*

 Now if we run the `status` command again, we will see the output for a normal, `Unmodified` `git` repository.